With warmer weather officially here, you may be rushing outside to enjoy the sunshine. You may also be thinking about how to best protect your skin.

-With summer officially here, you may be rushing outside to enjoy the sunshine and warm weather.
-You should also be thinking about how to protect your skin.
-To help set the record straight on some common sun protection misunderstandings, we’ve dug into the research and enlisted the help of Dr. Jennifer Malin, UnitedHealthcare Senior Medical Director of Oncology and Genetics.
+To help set the record straight on some common sun protection myths, we’ve dug into the research and enlisted the help of Dr. Jennifer Malin, chief medical officer at Optum.

 False: You may be surprised to learn that higher SPF does not always mean better protection.
 Dr. Malin says you may not need anything higher than SPF 30 if you’re applying generously and often.
-This is because, according to the Skin Cancer Foundation, SPF 30 protects against 97 percent of the sun’s rays, while SPF 50 increases that just a bit – to 98 percent.
+This is because, according to the Skin Cancer Foundation, SPF 30 protects against 97% of the sun’s rays, while SPF 50 increases that just a bit – to 98%.

 True: One of the most common mistakes people make is forgetting about incidental sun exposure.
 Your skin is still soaking up UV rays even on cloudy days or while driving with the windows down.
 To help protect skin in such situations, Dr. Malin suggests making protection part of your normal routine.
 “Put sunscreen on first thing in the morning, even if you aren’t thinking about going outside – be consistent.”

 True or false?
 Sunscreen is better than covering up.

 False: While sunscreen is vital and should be used, Dr. Malin stresses the value of staying covered up.
 Wear lightweight, tightly woven hats, shirts and pants.
 Combine sunscreen and sun-protective clothing for your strongest protection.